BhalsinghAshwini11/grafanaLoki/readme.md

 * Due to some permission issues with windows docker desktop, I have manually copied logs from loki app docker container to /logs/locallokilogs.log.
 * Having manual log dump not good but server the purpose of learning from **OTEL filelog receiver** and exporter.
 * With this option you can play with different log formats and play with it.
-* TODO fix multi line logs, do not work as expected
-* TODO, play around with bigger logs size/ error stacktrace etc.

 ## Option 4, Grafana Agent (NOT tried yet)
 Recommended from Grafana community, they have implemented a wrapper client named which can collect and export data to OTEL/PROMETHEUS world